myRoute

 squinting as my father once did

-against the setting bulb.
+against the setting bulbs.
 Both

-of us were in transit to another
+of us in transit to another

-profession, but not before
+lot, but not before

-learning to pop an air
+learning to pop an air-

 brake and have a Marlboro Light.